nih-cfde/training-and-engagement/docs/CF-Tutorials/MIME-type/siegfried.md

         warning : 'no match'
     ```

 The output has updated `identifiers` to indicate the underlying database and the `mime` fields to reflect MIME type database.
+Instead of overwriting the `default.sig` file, it is best practice to create a different signature file with different identifier using the `-name` flag.
+We can also create a single signature file with multiple identifiers.

 !!! note "Aliases"
     You can use aliases tika and freedektop in the above commands instead of the full `.xml` file name.
 For example:
     ```
     sudo roy build -mi tika
+    ```

+It is recommended to create a default MIME-info database prior to adding any custom MIME type information to the signature files.

+=== "MIME-info database"

+    ```
+    # Builds a default-mime.sig file using tika identifier
+    sudo roy build -mi tika -name tika default-mime.sig

+    # Adds the freedesktop signature file to default-mime.sig
+    sudo roy add -mi freedesktop -name freedesktop default-mime.sig
+    ```

+=== "Input"

+    ```
+    # Check the MIME type using default-mime.sig
+    sf -sig default-mime.sig 6285633006_R03C01_Red.idat
+    ```

+!!! note "default.sig"
+    Building database without specifying the name of the database replaces the `default.sig` file which contains the file format signature in PRONOM format.
+To restore the `default.sig` file, rebuild the database:
+    ```
+    roy build
     ```

 To add custom MIME types, we can update either of the two MIME-info files.
 The `xml` format remains consistent with previous examples for `mimetype` and `xdg-mime` and can be added to either `tika-mimeinfo.xml` or `freedesktop.org.xml`.

 ```